-Sylvia Woods asked me to write an article about my life and my composing for harp to accompany a sale she’s having on my sheet music downloads in her store earlier this year.
+Sylvia Woods asked me to write an article about my life and my composing for harp to accompany a sale she was having on my sheet music downloads in her store earlier this year.
 This is the original version of the article along with all the photos I offered her.
 I’m sharing it again because right now all my Sheet Music Downloads are 30% off through Dec.
 25th at midnight!
 See the details HERE!

 When I was seven I learned to ride a bike and play the ukulele.
 That set the scene for my life: music and movement were inextricably combined in my mind.

 My first public performance was a school assembly: sitting on stage, 10 years old, with a baritone uke, looking out on a sea of faces.
 For the first time, in school, I felt like I was where I should be: on stage.

 That same year there was a tortured month of baffling weekly piano lessons which blew up one day when my teacher gave me yet another song about a happy rooster.